-Olivia Pickett, MA, MLS brings over 30 years of experience as a professional librarian and 20 years of specialized experience with NCEMCH.
+Olivia brings over 30 years of experience as a professional librarian and 20 years of specialized experience with NCEMCH.
 She has led the NCEMCH's Knowledge Base through the information revolution, transforming it from a paper and hard-copy collection to an electronic and data/web-based information system.
-Ms. Pickett oversees information services staff and coordinates with IT staff to develop innovative online products.
+Olivia oversees information services staff and coordinates with IT staff to develop innovative online products.
 She is editor of the MCH Thesaurus.

 Sarah serves as researcher and author of MCH Knowledge to Practice online curricula.
 She has developed training materials on the role of culture in nutrition, mental health and concerns, and is currently developing a curriculum for Safe Sleep.